Simultaneous bosonic and fermionic T-dualization of the type II superstring theory -- Buscher approach and double space representation: Introduction

 Duality is a feature emerged in string theory and relates two theories which are, at the first glance, different ones in the sense that they have different coupling constants and different spatial scales \cite{jopol}.
 It relates strong and weak couplings (S-duality), small and large dimensions (T-duality), making manifest their physical equivalence.
 T and S-dualities are transformations connecting five consistent superstring theories, so, generally, studying dualities is very important for better understanding of M-theory.

-Our focus in this article will be on T-duality transformations.
+My focus in this article will be on T-duality transformations.
 The simplest and most fundamental picture of T-duality transformation is a compactification of one spatial dimension on a circle of radius $R$.
 For closed string along compactified direction $X$ the following periodic condition must hold, $X(\sigma+2\pi)=X(\sigma)+2\pi R W$, where $W$ is the winding number.
 This periodic condition implies that momentum along that direction is quantizied, $P=K/R$, where $K$ is an integer named Kaluza-Klein excitation number.
 It turns out that theory, after compactification, becomes invariant under exchanges, $W\leftrightarrow K$ and $R\leftrightarrow \alpha'/R$, where $\alpha'$ is Regge slope parameter.
-In this way we show the physical equivalence of the theories on the large and small scales, which is the basic notion of T-duality.
+In this way I show the physical equivalence of the theories on the large and small scales, which is the basic notion of T-duality.

 Analytical form of the T-duality transformation is given by Buscher procedure \cite{buscher}, which is considered in literature as a definition of T-duality.
 The starting point of this approach is identifying the direction $X$ along which the global shift symmetry exists, $X\rightarrow X+a$.
-Further we localize the observed symmetry introducing covariant world-sheet derivative, $\partial_\pm X\rightarrow D_\pm X=\partial_\pm X+v_\pm$, where $v_\pm$ is a gauge field.
-Then we fix the gauge condition putting $X=const.$.
+Further the observed symmetry is localized introducing covariant world-sheet derivative, $\partial_\pm X\rightarrow D_\pm X=\partial_\pm X+v_\pm$, where $v_\pm$ is a gauge field.
+Then the gauge condition is fixed putting $X=const.$.
 In order for the initial and transformed (T-dualized) theories to have the same number of degrees of freedom, one has to add a term with a Lagrange multiplier $y$ to the initial action.
-On the equation of motion for $y$ the initial theory is restored, while on the equations of motion for $v_\pm$ we obtain T-dual theory.
+On the equation of motion for $y$ the initial theory is restored, while on the equations of motion for $v_\pm$ T-dual theory is obtained.
 One of the important outcomes of the procedure is analytical form of the relation between initial coordinates and T-dual coordinates - T-dual transformation laws.
 Buscher procedure is applicable on the models with constant backgrounds as well as on the cases where background fields do not depend on some coordinates \cite{nemci1,nemci2,nemci3,ameri,ilija,falk}.